immcantation/immcantation/docs/index.rst

 Core Packages
 -----------------------------------------------------------------------------------------

-Core packages are the software tools developed and maintained by the Immcantation team.
+Core packages are the software tools maintained by the Immcantation team.
 These packages provide essential functionality for processing, analyzing, and visualizing AIRR-seq data.